Pyrolysis-GC-MS analysis

 The key advantage of py-GC-MS is the ability to detect components in solutions that are non-volatile and therefore would not usually appear in conventional GC-MS analysis.
 Furthermore, it can be conducted on a greater range of sample types than other similar methods.
 Pyrolysis-GC/MS can also detect very small quantities of contaminants, down to microliters or micrograms within liters of sample material.

-One key disadvantage of py-GC-MS in microplastics analysis is that it can only quantify polymers in micrograms per liter, thus not providing information on the number of particles that belong to different size ranges.
+One key disadvantage of py-GC-MS in microplastics analysis is that it can only quantify polymers in micrograms per liter, thus not providing information on the number of particles that belong to different size ranges (Raman and FTIR spectroscopy are the recommended methods for obtaining particle size information).
 Furthermore, it is incapable of detecting certain inorganic substances, and non-homogeneous samples may produce slightly varying results, sometimes needing to be tested multiple times to reach reliable conclusions.

 Suitable sample matrices